Research output per year

 The critical subjects that catch my attention are those that allow us to track the politics of our affective economies – I see ‘emotion’ as a resistant subject that can help us think about the politics of both critical neglect and critical recuperation, and my research maps thinking ‘feeling’ onto other similarly difficult, resistant or neglected subjects.

-Recent Conference and Invited Papers
+Recent Conferences and Invited Papers/Performances

 Teaching and Research Supervision: